PauDK/PauDK/README.md

 # 👋 Sawasdee Krub

+Welcome!
 I'm Dheerachote Korpajarasoontorn.
 That's quite intimidateing at first glance, I know.
-But I also go by Pau, so feel free.
-I'm from Bangkok, Thailand but now living in Atlanta, Georgia to do a data science program at Georgia Tech.
+But please feel free to call me Pau.
+That's my nickname.

+Bangkok is my hometown, but now I'm living in Atlanta to study a Georgia Tech MS in Analytics program.